 This alternative would be designed to reduce contaminant concentrations to comply with regulatory standards in groundwater through recovery and treatment of the portion of the PBG Plume with elevated 2,6-DNT concentrations.
+Furthermore, the Army's groundwater remediation efforts at BAAP will be inclusive of all six DNT isomers (total DNT).
 This alternative would continue to restrict groundwater access within the BAAP and the provision of an alternate water supply condition for residential wells.
 The previous pump and treat effort (MIRM) at the PBG showed effective DNT concentration reduction.

 Based on previous experience, the groundwater pump and treat system's individual extraction wells and mobile treatment units are expected to operate continuously for various durations for up to eight years.
 The groundwater monitoring program is expected to continue for at least 30 years.
+See Section 8.8 for an explanation of why the O&M term is limited to 30 years.

 This alternative is expected to result in reductions in toxicity, mobility, and volume through treatment of the PBG Plume with elevated 2,6-DNT concentrations.
 It is assumed that there would be no additional contribution of 2,6-DNT from the source areas into the groundwater.
-The previous pump and treat effort (MIRM) at the PBG showed effective 2,6-DNT concentration reduction.
+Based on performance of this technology at the BAAP (MIRM), the pump and treat system showed effective DNT concentration reduction.
+Regarding DNT, the Army's groundwater remediation efforts at BAAP will be inclusive of all six DNT isomers (total DNT).
 The groundwater contamination would also continue to decrease due to natural attenuation processes.